RobinOShiaa/bounceInsights-Country-data/README.md

     .env

-    .env files are used to store environment variables that are needed for deployment for but not pushed to our git repository for security purposes
+    .env files are used to store environment variables that are needed for deployment but not pushed to our git repository for security purposes

     These variables can be port numbers for server and client or API_KEY for google maps API